 How do I stop my cat from eating plastic?

 There are some things you can do to stop your cat from eating plastic.
-Remember to first take them to the vet to make sure that there is no medical cause for the behaviour.
-Once the vet has given the all-clear, here are some things that you can put in place at home to help adjust this behaviour.
+Remember to first take them to the vet to make sure that there is no clinical cause for the behaviour.
+Once the vet has given the all-clear, you can start to address the behaviour issues that are causing them to gnaw and eat plastic.

 Redirect their attention

-If you see them chewing on plastic, redirect their attention to their favourite cat toy to chew on.
-You could even spritz it with catnip to get them away from chewing the plastic.
+If you see them chewing on plastic, redirect their attention to their favourite cat toy to chase, pounce on and gnaw on.

 Stimulate them with games